-2018 Home Block Pinot Noir
+2019 Home Block Pinot Noir

 The Home Block is three acres on the Iron Horse Estate on an east facing slope, planted to the Calera clone.
-As the name suggests, it lies adjacent to the home of Iron Horse founders Audrey and Barry Sterling.
-It is the most sheltered vineyard block on the home place.
+As the name suggests, it lies adjacent to the home of Iron Horse Co-founder Audrey Sterling.
+It also happens to be the most sheltered vineyard block on the estate.